apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mongodb/cluster-management/create-and-connect-to-a-mongodb-cluster.md

 * `spec.clusterDefinitionRef` is the name of the cluster definition CRD that defines the cluster components.
 * `spec.clusterVersionRef` is the name of the cluster version CRD that defines the cluster version.
 * `spec.componentSpecs` is the list of components that define the cluster components.
-* `spec.componetSpecs.componentDefRef` is the name of the component definition that is defined in the cluster definition, you can get the component definition names with `kubectl get clusterdefinition mongodb -o json | jq '.spec.componentDefs[].name'`
+* `spec.componentSpecs.componentDefRef` is the name of the component definition that is defined in the cluster definition, you can get the component definition names with `kubectl get clusterdefinition mongodb -o json | jq '.spec.componentDefs[].name'`
 * `spec.componentSpecs.name` is the name of the component.
 * `spec.componentSpecs.replicas` is the number of replicas of the component.
 * `spec.componentSpecs.resources` is the resource requirements of the component.